 Spotify on the other hand is available almost everywhere and offers a free tier.
 It's worth noting that while the free tier still lets you listen to Spotify's entire 30 million strong music catalogue, it does come with some limitations on where and how you can play you music, restricting downloads and so on.

 But Spotify's service is incredibly easy to use, it sounds good and it has some incredibly useful music discovery features.
-We also rate Spotify Connect and the best system if you have a range of different speaker types.
+We also rate Spotify Connect - it's the best system if you have a range of different speaker types.
 Spotify is a flexible and integrated solution, available on most platforms - including Amazon's own devices - making it our preferred option.

 Also why not check out these superb Spotify tips and tricks